What you need to know right now about the 2018 midterm elections

 Races to watch: NY-01 (Zeldin), NY-11 (Donovan), NY-19 (Faso), NY-22 (Tenney), NY-24 (Katko)

-November outlook: Five GOP congressional races are ranked somewhat competitive by CNN.
+Five GOP congressional races are ranked somewhat competitive by CNN.
 Reps.
 John Faso and Claudia Tenney have lagged behind in fundraising going into 2018, as CNN rates their seats as toss-ups.
 Democrats are hoping their national popularity will help them unseat Faso in his Hudson Valley district.
 Though Tenney represents the more conservative Binghamton area, Obama did well there, showing the power of a motivated Democratic Party they hope to capitalize on again.
-With a governor and Senate race (Kirsten Gillibrand's seat is ranked solid Democrat heading into her re-election bid), the Big Apple could be the home of big wins for Democrats.
+With a governor and Senate race (Kirsten Gillibrand's seat is ranked solid Democrat heading into her re-election bid

+), the Big Apple could be the home of big wins for Democrats.

 • Oklahoma

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.